Who was first to launch 5G? Depends who you ask

 The technology, which can provide data speeds at least 20 times faster than 4G, will also underpin the great advances of the next era, from self-driving cars and augmented reality to smart cities and artificial intelligence.

-"Being first is important in our industry and we want that recognition," an AT&T spokesman said.
+"Being first is important in our industry and we want that recognition," an AT&T spokesman said, adding that the company spent $130 billion over the last five years to upgrade its network.

 Some experts point out that the jockeying will mean little to consumers.
 "The reason you're getting that reaction is this is a battle of marketing vaporware rather than real network evolution," said Craig Moffett, telecoms and communications analyst at MoffettNathanson.